mitmath/computational-thinking/website/index.md

 *   No exams

-Problem sets consist of coding and will be submitted online via Canvas.
+Problem sets consist of code.
+MIT students enrolled in the course must submit homeworks via Canvas.
+If you are not a student then we encourage you to join the Discord and find a cross-grading partner.